 On the western tip of Cayo Guillermo, gorgeous Playa Pilar is named after Ernest Hemingway’s yacht, Pilar.
 This beach was the author’s favourite Cuban hideaway.
-With limpid clear shallows and squeaky-clean sand, Playa Pilar is, without doubt the top beach choice on Guillermo, if not in the entire cays.
+With limpid clear shallows and squeaky-clean sand, Playa Pilar is, without a doubt, the top beach choice on Guillermo, if not in the entire cays.

-You will find more beach destinations in our guide to the best beaches of Cuba.
+You will find more beach destinations in our guide to the best beaches in Cuba.

 Surrounded by guard towers, the classically proportioned governor’s mansion and a phalanx of wardens’ villas mask the four circular cell buildings that rise like witches’ cauldrons from the centre of the complex.